Technologicat/unpythonic/macro_extras/README.md

 Lexically inside a ``with namedlambda`` block, any literal ``lambda`` that is assigned to a name using one of the supported assignment forms is named to have the name of the LHS of the assignment.
 The name is captured at macro expansion time.
 Naming modifies the original function object.

-Decorated lambdas are also supported, as is a ``curry`` (manual or auto) where the last argument is a lambda (this is a convenience feature, mainly for applying parametric decorators to lambdas).
+Decorated lambdas are also supported, as is a ``curry`` (manual or auto) where the last argument is a lambda.
+The latter is a convenience feature, mainly for applying parametric decorators to lambdas.
 See [the unit tests](../unpythonic/syntax/test/test_lambdatools.py) for detailed examples.

 The naming is performed using the function ``unpythonic.misc.namelambda``, which will update ``__name__``, ``__qualname__`` and ``__code__.co_name``.